 - Newborns search for a nipple by weaving back and forth until they rub across a nipple and then they attach.
 If you’re helping one attach, rub the nipple sideways across the muzzle to get them to latch on.

 - The umbilical cord contains an artery and vein, so bacteria have a straight shot to the bloodstream and can easily cause infection.
 Navel infection is the number one cause of bacterial infection or “blue belly.”
-You can easily prevent this by dipping the navel in a tincture of iodine or straight Chlorhexidine to disinfect it.
+You can easily prevent this by dipping the navel in Breeder’s Edge Clean Cut Iodine or straight Chlorhexidine to disinfect it.
 We also carry an umbilical clamp that can be used.
 These clamps are useful for C-section babies as it locks off the artery and vein.
 No bleeding and no infection can pass.
 The clamp and umbilical cord fall off by the fifth day.

 Puppy Dewclaws and Tails